junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Protect Children’s Innocence Act of 2025”.
+This Act may be cited as the “Protect Children’s Innocence Act”.

 ## § 2.
 Genital and bodily mutilation of a minor; chemical castration of a minor